souryavarenya/souryavarenya.github.io/_projects/Anveshak.md

 ### Logo design
 *December 2017*

 Nothing much to describe here except for one important learning I made - things like music, paintings and graphic arts are made to please people and your perspective loses its worth if it doesn't fit well with the majority's.
-How much ever great your vision or talent is, not being able to express it in a convincing manner could be extremely challenging and frustrating.
+How much ever great your vision or talent is, not being able to express it in a convincing manner could be extremely frustrating.

 ![logo1](logo.png){:.lead}